1937 Indian provincial elections: Other parties

 Due to restrictions over finance & campaigning, the personal connection of the candidate with the electorate assumed far greater importance than party affiliation.
 Zamindars participating from rural constituencies relied on the influence among their tenants.
 Caste & community consolidation also played a crucial factor alongside the reputation & history of personal political activism of the candidate.
 Most of the non-partisan press of India were sympathetic to the Congress, except for those operated by Anglo-Indians & Europeans.

 Results

 The Congress won 706 out of around 1586 seats in a resounding victory, and went on to form seven provincial governments.
 The Congress formed governments in United provinces, Bihar, the Central Provinces, Bombay and Madras.

+Nehru being felicitated by the masses in a victory rally at Peshawar during his visit in October 1937.

 The 1937 elections demonstrated that neither the Muslim League nor the Congress represented Muslims.
 It also demonstrated the provincial moorings of Muslim politics.
 The Muslim League captured around 25 percent of the seats reserved for Muslims.
 The Congress Muslims achieved 6 percent of them.
 Most of the Muslim seats were won by regional Muslim parties.
 None of Congress' Muslim candidates won in Sindh, Punjab, Bengal, Orissa, United Provinces, Central Provinces, Bombay and Assam.
 Most of the 25 Muslim seats the Congress captured were in NWFP, Madras and Bihar.